 Onetti, who is originally from Rome, near Termini station, says that since closing Onda Pasta, he “always thought about reopening because even after almost two years, I had people asking me for fresh pasta.”
 So when he returned to Honolulu to be close to his daughter, reopening Onda Pasta was practically a given.

 “Life is a combination of pasta and magic,” reads a Federico Fellini quote written on Onda Pasta’s menu.
 With Onda Pasta back, we have a little more pasta and magic in our lives.

-Onda Pasta is available at Kaka‘ako Farmers Market on Saturday mornings, Kailua Farmers Markets Thursday evening and Sunday mornings, and at Butcher and Bird.
+Onda Pasta at Kaka‘ako Farmers Markets Wednesday evenings and Saturday mornings and Kailua Farmers Markets Thursday evening and Sunday mornings.